-The way I see it, the most valuable lesson that this experience has taught me is to never to doubt my capacity to succeed in unfamiliar territory.
+The way I see it, the most valuable lesson this experience taught me is never to doubt my capacity to succeed in unfamiliar territory.

 —Sarah Tiffany-Appleton '14, 2013 President's Summer Fellow